 If an entity such as a Limited Liability Company (LLC) wishes to sell or purchase the property, the the following is required by the attorney:

 - Tax Compliance (if selling the majority of the LLC’s assets.)

 - Complete the Buyer(s) or Seller(s) line on contract correctly – e.g. Smith Limited Liability Company or Smith, LLC

 If the property is in a Trust, the closing attorney needs the following:

 - Copy of the Trust

-- Copy of a recently recorded Memorandum of Trust
+- Copy of a recently recorded Certificate of Trust

-- If there is no recently recorded Memorandum, one must be created for recording with the transaction
+- If there is no recently recorded Certificate, one must be created for recording with the transaction

 - Fill in the Buyer(s) or Seller(s) line on contract correctly as, for example, Mary Elizabeth Smith as Trustee of the Smith Family Trust